 Commuter activities while driving to work

 Texting and driving is bad enough.
 Shopping and driving is even worse safety-wise.
-In-car payment integration can address these safety issues and offer both drivers and passengers a better way to manage their daily routine.
+In-vehicle payments integration can address these safety issues and offer both drivers and passengers a better way to manage their daily routine.
 As the automotive industry gravitates toward fully autonomous vehicles, even more engagement opportunities arise.

 To win over your customers with dashboard systems, think about how you can address their current struggles in common real-life scenarios with the benefits of connected payments.

 Pay at the pump